lukegriffiths/trampolines/README.md

 For labelling, open the folder where you have the images (/images in this case), change type to YOLO, and I used autosave and single class mode ('trampolines').

-For YOLO, jmages need to be split into train and validation sets using the file structure below:
+For YOLO, jmages need to be split into train and validation sets using the file structure below Labels contains text files, and images contains the images.
+If you follow the below structure, then split_data.py will perform a train-test-split and put the data in the right places.

     ├───data